llaske/sugarizer/docs/tutorial_step4.md

 ![](images/tutorial_step4_9.png)

-The activity display a blank board as expected.
+The activity displays a blank board as expected.

-Click few times on the Plus button to add some pawns and stop the activity.
+Click a few times on the Plus button to add some pawns and stop the activity.
 Now re-open the activity by clicking on the Pawn icon on the Home view.
 Here is the result:

 ![](images/tutorial_step4_10.png)